TechnoMageKOMT/Programming_Notes/JavaScript/E_Objects.md

 # Objects

 Objects are variables that contains unordered data that is structured into key:value pairs.
 The keys are also called the properties of the object.
+They are important for organising **grouped** or **related** data.

 A major difference between objects and arrays, is that the order does not matter when retrieving data from objects.